sandeep-bharadwaj-bheemaraju/cloudwatch-lambda-s3/README.md

 # cloudwatch-lambda-s3

-*cloudwatch-lambda-s3* is a lamda piece of work which helps in data migration from onprem to RDS and provides an easy-and-fastway to migrate your data to AWS Cloud applications.
+*cloudwatch-lambda-s3* is a lambda piece of work which helps in data migration from On-Prem to RDS and provides an easy-and-fastway to migrate your data to AWS Cloud applications.

 Currently, the focus is primarily on migrating data using CSV or Delimited file.

 # Overview

-*cloudwatch-lambda-s3* is a part of Lambda-Glue Architecure for data migration solution
+*cloudwatch-lambda-s3* is a part of Lambda-Glue Architecture for data migration solution

 ![cloudwatch-lambda-s3](https://github.com/sandeep-bharadwaj-bheemaraju/cloudwatch-lambda-s3/blob/master/dashboard/web/img/cloudwatch-lambda-s3.png)